platipodium/mossco-code/doc/reference_manual/src/recipes/r01_getm_parallel.markdown

 	cd $GETM_SETUPDIR/box_cartesian
 	sed -i s/parallel=.false./parallel=.true./ getm.inp

+For MOSSCO, also create a file `mossco_run.nml` with start and stop dates as in `getm.inp`

 ## Run the simulation

 Then, execute the example with four processors.

 	mpirun -np 4 $MOSSCO_DIR/examples/esmf/getm/getm
+	mpirun -np 4 ./getm_prod